lifelib-dev/lifelib/makedocs/source/releases/relnotes_v0.2.0.rst

 This release introduces two new models, :mod:`~basiclife.BasicTerm_SE` and :mod:`~basiclife.BasicTerm_ME` in the :mod:`basiclife` library.

-:mod:`~basiclife.BasicTerm_SE` and :mod:`~basiclife.BasicTerm_ME`
+While
-are in-force projection models while :mod:`~basiclife.BasicTerm_M` and :mod:`~basiclife.BasicTerm_S` are new business models.
+:mod:`~basiclife.BasicTerm_M` and :mod:`~basiclife.BasicTerm_S`

-:mod:`~basiclife.BasicTerm_SE` and :mod:`~basiclife.BasicTerm_ME`
-project in-force policies at time 0 as well as new business policies at 0 or any future time.
+are new business models, :mod:`~basiclife.BasicTerm_SE` and :mod:`~basiclife.BasicTerm_ME` are in-force projection models which project the cashflows of in-force policies at time 0 and new business policies at 0 or any future time.